During the last 3 months of pregnancy, large amounts of calcium and phosphorus are transferred from the mother to the baby. This helps the baby grow.

 Neonatal rickets; Brittle bones - premature infants; Weak bones - premature infants; Osteopenia of prematurity

 Abrams SA, Tiosano D. Disorders of calcium, phosphorus, and magnesium metabolism in the neonate.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 96.
+11th ed.
+Philadelphia, PA: Elsevier; 2020:chap 87.